 Kayaking Houston: kayaking places we have gathered is intended to serve as a jumping-off point for you as you plan your next kayaking excursion"

-For an actual urban paddling experience, you can't miss Buffalo Bayou.
+For an actual urban paddling experience, you can't miss Buffalo Bayou as one of the best kayaking locations ever.
 This primary waterway is one of the most attractive and easily accessible spots for kayaking Houston, and it passes through the city's central regions and connects many neighborhoods.
 You can follow the bayou from Katy, a suburb in western Houston, to Galveston Bay.
 Another exciting piece of information about the past is that the final conflict of the Texas Revolutionary War took place near the confluence of Buffalo Bayou and the San Jacinto River.

 You may paddle your canoe or kayak down Buffalo Bayou and take in sights of the Houston skyline, pass beneath industrial bridges, and go through some of the city's most vibrant green spaces.
 You may drive by the city's famous Buffalo Bayou Park and take in the sights as you go for miles and miles.
 At the brand new Lost Lake Visitor Center, Bayou City Adventures offers kayak rentals so you can get your paddle on immediately.
 Rentals are available by the hour or the day and provide guided kayaking trips, tours, and lessons.